rvdemonk/wamos/notes/sharing.md

 git ignore private artifacts but not shared in world creation tasks check if world is public that dev is sure

+JUST made new geenral export artifact function
+now:
+add network to artifact
+task to toggle private mode
+confirmation prompt for certain crud tasks on shared